Your weather: Rain, wind, thunderstorms and possible tornadoes as front crosses North Island

+The NZ Transport Agency said the weather conditions were affecting all Auckland routes today.

+Motorists were advised to slow down, increase following distance and keep lights on.

-Heavy rain is set to continue in Auckland and Northland through the morning before spreading east across the North Island through the day.
+The heavy rain would continue in Auckland and Northland through the morning before spreading east across the North Island through the day.

 MetService duty meteorologist Fulong Lu said the front had arrived from the Tasman Sea, and was expected to move east across northern and central New Zealand today.